priyalviroja/security-paradox/src/epiphanies/the-noise-of-compliance.md

 3. **Checkbox culture**: Engineers learn to game the system.
 They implement the minimum required controls, document them perfectly, and ignore the actual threats.

-But here's the deeper question that haunts me: **What if compliance is actively making us less secure?**
+But here's the deeper question: **What if compliance is actively making us less secure?**

-What if the time we spend documenting controls is time we're not spending hunting threats?
-What if the confidence we get from certification is the reason we're not paranoid enough?
+What if the time spent documenting controls is time not spent hunting threats?
+What if the confidence from certification is the reason we're not paranoid enough?
 What if the checkbox mentality is training us to stop thinking critically about risk?

 Real security leaders use compliance as a forcing function, not a finish line.
 They ask: "What does this control actually prevent?
 What behavior does it change?
 What risk does it reduce?"